 and beyond that, the gathering of all races and all faiths.

-The Titanic, famously billed as “unsinkable” has inspired many a climate metaphor because it’s a clear representation how hubris and inaction lead to calamity, which plays out across class lines.
+The Titanic, famously billed as “unsinkable,” has inspired many a climate metaphor because it clearly represents how hubris and inaction lead to calamity, which plays out across class lines.
 Thanks to everyone in the comments who recommended it.

 The world we know is like the Titanic.
 It is grand, chic, high-powered, and it slips effortless through a frigid sea of icebergs.
 It does not have enough lifeboats, and those that it has will be poorly employed.
 If we do not change course, disaster, perhaps catastrophe, is almost inevitable.
 There is a reason why interest in the Titanic has been revived; it’s the perfect metaphor for our planet.
 On some level we know: we are on the Titanic.
 We just don’t know we’ve been hit.